Bhavana-9A/Coursera/CONTRIBUTING.md

-# Contributing to Assignment
+# Contributing to Coursera Repository

-Thanks for taking the time to contribute! 🎉
+Thanks for your interest in contributing!
+Here's how you can help:

 ## How to Contribute

 - Fork the repository
-- Create your feature or fix on a new branch
+- Create a new branch for your changes
-- Make sure your code is clean and commented
+- Make your edits or additions
-- Open a pull request with a clear description
+- Submit a pull request with a clear description

+## Code Style

+- Use consistent naming conventions
+- Keep your code clean and commented
+- Test your changes before submitting

 ## Reporting Issues

+If you find a bug or want to suggest a new feature:
-- Check if the issue already exists
+- Check if it’s already reported
-- Provide detailed steps to reproduce the problem
-- Attach screenshots or logs if helpful

-## Code of Conduct

-Be respectful and inclusive.
-See [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md).
+- Open a new issue with detailed information

+Let’s build something great together!